security policy

 Out of scope:

-- Third-party services (Paddle billing, Cloudflare, Google APIs, Resend mail) — report directly to those vendors
+- Third-party services (Paddle billing, Cloudflare, Google APIs) — report directly to those vendors

 - Social engineering against staff